 The trap pit is constructed so that the upper surface of the roof is on the same elevation as the surface of the shooting stations.
 Interior measurements of the trap pit are approximately 20m from end to end, 2m from front to rear and 2m to 2.1m from

-These dimensions will allow freedom of movement for working personnel and sufficient storage space for targets.
+the floor to the under side of the roof.These dimensions will allow freedom of movement for working personnel and sufficient storage space for targets.

 Ranges in the northern hemisphere are laid out so shooting is toward a north to north easterly direction.
 Ranges in the southern hemisphere are laid out so shooting is toward a south to south easterly direction.
 These arrangements place the sun to

-Where possible shotgun ranges are constructed with a level shot fall zone that is free of obstacles.
+the back of the athlete and on the target as much as possible.Where possible shotgun ranges are constructed with a level shot fall zone that is free of obstacles.
 This permits the mechanical salvage and the recovery of lead pellets.

 Net systems may also be installed to capture lead pellets.

 A skeet field consists of two houses (high house and low house) and eight shooting stations.
 Stations 1 through 7 are arranged on a segment of a circle with a 19.2m radius and a base chord of 36.8m.
 This is 5.5m from the centre point of the circle

 The following facilities are provided on or near shooting ranges:

 International Shooting Sport Federation.
 Edition 2013 (Third Print 01/2015.
 Effective 1 January 2013).
 Section General Technical Rules. page 201. http://www.issf-sports.org/documents/rules/2013/ISSFRuleBook2013-3rdPrint-ENG.pdf